Sr4l/undock_drive/README.md

 ============

 This repository holds the undock_drive packages for [ROS][1] [Turtlebots][2].
 For more information see `package.xml` file.
-For license see `package.xml` and the sourcecode.
+For license see `LICENSE` and the sourcecode.

 [1]: http://www.ros.org